 Aztec culture

 The Aztecs are well known for their ritualistic human sacrifice as offerings to gods with the goal of restoring cosmological balance.
 While the demographic of people chosen to sacrifice remains unclear, there is evidence that victims were mostly warriors captured in battle and slaves in the slave trade.[4]
 Human sacrifice was not limited to adults, however; 16th century Spanish codices chronicled child sacrifice to Aztec rain gods.[5]
 In 2008, Archaeologists found and excavated 43 victims of Aztec sacrifice, 37 of which were subadults.[5]
-The sacrificial victims were found by Temple R, a temple in Tlatelolco (archaeological site), the ancient Aztec city which is now modern day Mexico City.
+The sacrificial victims were found by Temple R, a temple in Tlatelolco, the ancient Aztec city which is now modern day Mexico City.
 Temple R was dedicated to the Aztec rain gods, including Tlāloc, Ehecatl, Quetzalcoatl, and Huītzilōpōchtli.[5]
-A majority (66%) of the excavated subadults were under 3 years old, and 32 subadults as well as 6 subadults were identified as male.[5]
+A majority (66%) of the excavated subadults were under 3 years old, and 32 subadults as well as 6 adults were identified as male, although the sex determination results could be replicated only for 26 of the 38 individuals.[5]

 It is hypothesized that this specific child sacrifice took place during the great drought and famine of 1454–1457, furthering the theory that Aztecs utilized human sacrifice to placate the gods.[5]
 Osteological and dental pathological evidence shows that many of the child sacrificial victims had varying health issues, and it is suggested that the Tlaloques selected these children who had medical ailments.[5]
 Because sacrificial victims typically embodied the gods they were being sacrificed to, male child sacrifices were more present at this site due to the masculine nature of the Aztec rain gods.[5]